IshaKhatavkar1705/ATU-Coders_Inventory-managements/README.md

 Login Credentials: Use the temporary username guest and password 1234 to log in (Note: These credentials are for demonstration purposes only.
 Please implement a secure authentication system in production environments).
 ## Disclaimer

   The provided username and password are for demonstration only.
-Please implement robust authentication measures for production environments.
+Please implement robust authentication measures for production environments. itemStockEmail.php and itemExpireEmail.php doesnt have the UI as it is running on scheduler.
+For this you need to task schedular install the Task Scheduler.